 OOLY chalks are what we use indoors because there is NO DUST!
 The colors are brilliant.
 They glide onto our blackboard like butter, then wipe off with a wet paper towel.
 I love anything by the OOLY brand for all ages.

 Aquadoodle is a hit with my toddlers in the bath.
 Their lines “magically appear” with water and then fade away as it dries.

 Melissa & Doug Make-A-Face Sticker pad keeps my 5 year old very busy.
 Even I had fun doing this.

 Paint-By-Stickers Books are great for when you need portable art activities (like on a plane).
 It works like a coloring book, except you fill the spaces with numbered stickers.
 They have beginner and advanced books.

 FOR the FUTURE:

 What to do with all the art your kids make?
 I recommend a portfolio.
 I got one for each of my girls.
 Anything worth keeping I put in their portfolio.
-You can go through it later and decide what’s really worth keeping.
+You can go through it once a year and narrow down the collection.

 If you have a creative kid you’re trying to shop for, let me know and maybe I’ve got something special to recommend.